instructlab/dev-docs/docs/sdg/sdg-refactor.md

 - Mix the outputs with some pre-computed data sets when applicable
 - Split the data into train and test

-Of all of these, only the one emphasized (*Given the seed data ... generate ... tuples*) is core SDG functionality.
-The others are essentially preprocessing and postprocessing steps to enable the core SDG functionality and produce outputs usable for future steps.
+Of all of these, only the one emphasized (*Given the seed data ... generate ... tuples*) is SDG functionality.
+The others are essentially preprocessing and postprocessing steps to enable the SDG functionality and produce outputs usable for future steps.
 In the current flow, preprocessing has a taxonomy with some new seed data added to it as input.
 The output of preprocessing includes a set of context/question/answer tuples for both knowledge and skill taxonomy nodes.
 For knowledge taxonomy nodes it also includes a set of document chunks.
 SDG uses the context/question/answer tuples as seed examples, and it uses the document chunks (if there are any) as example contexts from which to generate additional data.
 That additional data is then sent to the postprocessing step to produce the final outputs.

-We have heard that some users want a stand-alone SDG capability that includes only the core SDG functionality.
+We have heard that some users want a stand-alone SDG capability that includes only the SDG functionality.
 Specifically, they already have a set of seed context/question/answer tuples and optionally a set of document chunks.
 All they want from SDG is to take that input and produce an new synthetic data set as output without doing any mixing into pre-computed data or splitting into train and test.
 The preprocessing and postprocessing capabilities currently in SDG are not relevant to those users.

-Also as context, in the near future we are absorbing a set of updates to the core SDG functionality to make it more modularized and flexible.
-That might turn out to be irrelevant to this document which is focused on what to do with the non-core functionality (preprocessing and postprocessing).
+Also as context, in the near future we are absorbing a set of updates to the SDG functionality to make it more modularized and flexible.
+That might turn out to be irrelevant to this document which is focused on what to do with the preprocessing and postprocessing.
 However, it is mentioned here in the context section in case that context winds up being useful.

 Furthermore, in 2025 we are hoping to have some sort of retrieval-augmented generation (RAG) capability that is either part of or tightly integrated with InstructLab.
 Such a capability would have significant overlap with the functionality of the preprocessing for SDG.
 As noted above, when a taxonomy has a knowledge qna.yaml file that references a document, SDG uses Docling to convert the file to JSON and then splits the file into chunks of appropriate size for SDG.
 The RAG capability would *also* want the same Docling JSON output but would need to split it into chunks that are sized appropriately for vector retrieval (i.e., that fit within the context window of the semantic encoding model).